drageelr/cms/docs/js-code-conventions-and-practices.md

 3. Use **double quotes** around string values, not around numeric values.
 4. Do not add a comma after the last property-value pair.
 5. Place the closing bracket on a new line, **without leading spaces.**
+6. Place semicolon at the end of the object.

 #### Examples:
 ```javascript=35